-- Rodin generated proof obligations (but we have seen only INV).

-- ▼ ?
-Proof Obligations
+- Rodin generated proof obligations (but we have seen only INV). - ▼ 7 Proof Obligations

-- ☞ INITIALISATION/inv1/INV

 - Search/inv1/INV

-- Search/act1/FIS
+- 2 Search/act1/FIS

 - Finish/grd1/WD

-- FIS: prove operation can be applied (is there any element in dom(f)?) - Some help from more powerful theorem provers may be needed. - Note: (un)discharged proof obligations may differ across versions due to differences in theorem provers. and relative processor speed (timeouts involved).
+- FIS: prove operation can be applied (is there any element in dom(f)?) - WD: (sub)expression is well-defined (it can be evaluated) - Some help from more powerful theorem provers may be needed. - Note: (un)discharged proof obligations may differ across versions due to differences in theorem provers, and relative processor speed (timeouts involved).
 General ideas applicable, though.